KartoffelChipss/LifeStealZ/README.md

   setHeartsConfirm: "&7Successfully set &c%player%&7's hearts to &c%amount%"
   getHearts: "&c%player% &7currently has &c%amount% &7hearts!"
   reloadMsg: "&7Successfully reloaded the plugin!"
-  versionMsg: "&7You are using version %version%"
+  versionMsg: "&7You are using version <red>%version%"
   noWithdraw: "&cYou would be eliminated, if you withdraw a heart!"
   withdrawConfirmmsg: "&8&oUse /withdrawheart confirm if you really want to withdraw a heart"
   maxHeartLimitReached: "&cYou already reached the limit of %limit% hearts!"